Williams process: Origin

 In 1912 Frank Williams began working on his future invention under precarious conditions: he alternated periods of time working as a cameraman and saving money with others dedicated to working on his project, usually in the bathroom of wherever he was living in at the moment.
-His first attempt to use the William process was that same year, while he worked as a cameraman for the director Mack Sennet, but he did not succeed.
+His first attempt to use the William process was that same year, while he worked as a cameraman for the director Mack Sennett, but he did not succeed.
 The problem lay in the cameras and printers of the time as well as the film available, which made it impossible for it to work.
 However, Williams kept at it, and in 1917 he got help from the producer Adolph Zukor, who allowed Williams to work in his lab.
 Despite everything, the problems he had encountered in 1912 had not been solved and he failed again.

 It was not until 1922, during the production of Wild Honey, that he succeeded thanks to the improvement of film quality and the use of tripods and a special printing machine.
 This printer, that Williams built himself, was accurate to a ten thousandth of an inch and, according to the plans, cost 18,000 dollars.